 If you’re editing academic papers, there are strict guidelines and medical writing style guides you must follow.
 Your job is mostly ensuring the content meets those guidelines.
 You need a strong consistency mindset.

 If you’re editing someone else’s book chapter or social media post, you need to keep their voice but improve what they’re trying to say.
 And that is not an easy thing to do.

 And if you’re editing your work, it can be tempting to rewrite the entire first draft if you’re not happy with how it’s sounding.
 So you end up rewriting instead of editing.

 Editing can be challenging when you’re working with someone else’s content and discover that the first draft needs a lot of work.
 Sometimes it’s easier to rewrite the content altogether!
 But that’s not always possible.

 So that’s why you need to know the content’s purpose and your boundaries.

 Do you want to brush up on your medical editing skills and make sure your editing process captures all the fundamentals of high-quality health communication?

-This post is a sample of the first lesson of Amplify Your First Draft.
+This post is a sample of the first lesson of Principles of Health & Medical Editing.